censorship-no-archive/ceno1/ceno-node/doc/CeNoProtocol2prop2.md

 #### Bundle Creation

-In the case that the Transport Server encounters an error when creating a bundle, an error message should be reported to the client in place of the usual COMPLETE message.
+In the case that the Bundling Server encounters an error when creating a bundle, an error message should be reported to the client in place of the usual COMPLETE message.

 ## Discussion